 This policy will be updated as needed, if conditions change or new information emerges.

-Thank you for helping us all have a safe and magickal camp!!!
+Thank you for helping us all have a safe and magickal Camp!!!